-SE 316-Teaching Foreign Language (K-12).
+SE 316-Teaching Foreign Language (P-12).
 Materials, methods, national and state standards, and related topics in the teaching of a foreign language in the elementary school, middle school, and high school.
 Also includes selection, evaluation, and use of educational software and Internet resources.
 Methods of teaching students to read literature in a foreign language are emphasized, as are foreign language advocacy issues.
 Students will observe six demonstration classes in a local school.
 Second semester, three hours.
-Prerequisite: completion of 100- and 200-level courses in teaching field and completion of two-thirds of required hours for certification.
+Prerequisite: completion of two-thirds of required hours for certification.